 A significant percentage of weed seed is transported by water and it is therefore logical to control weeds within catchment areas.
 Once catchment groups are formed, control of infestations will be directed through that group.
 Council recognises however that the ultimate responsibility still resides with the individual landholder.

-For further information please contact Council's Parks and Environment section on (07) 4977 6899 or contact the Department of Agriculture, Fisheries and Forestry (DAFF) on 13 25 23 or visit their website click here.
+For further information please contact Council's Regulatory Services Division on (07) 4977 6821 or contact the Department of Agriculture, Fisheries and Forestry (DAFF) on 13 25 23 or visit their website click here.

 Information and Management of Myrtle Rust